mcilhargey/toy/README.md

 Warning: toy is under heavy development, not yet stable, fully documented or production ready.

-Note: toy is currently available under the **GPL v3.0** license, and the underlying mud library is **Zlib**. in the long-term, if toy receives enough support to guarantee its future as an open-source game engine, we wish to release it under a more permissive license as well.
+Note: toy is temporarily available under the **GPL v3.0** license. the underlying mud library is **Zlib**. in the long-term, if toy receives enough interest and support to guarantee its future as an open-source game engine, we wish to release it under a more permissive license.

 ### principles
 - **simple and lightweight**, simplicity is the core aim and philosophy behind toy. the codebase is about one-tenth the size of competing engines, and toy is so light, the whole editor runs in your browser !